Women in Science

 Among the women we talked to Sally was the only woman who had taken a long career break to care for her children (For more see ‘Child care’ and ‘When is the best time to have children?’).
 She reflected on how having children may affect a woman’s career at the crucial point after their postdoc.
 Fran, who only took six months maternity leave and who had not experienced overt discrimination herself, also explained why women who stop work for a while are disadvantaged.

 Sexual stereotyping still goes on too.
-For example, Bryony said that other people did not expect her to be a scientist because she is tall and blond.
+For example, Bryony said that other people did not expect her to be a scientist because she is tall and blond and Charlotte was regularly asked to pour the tea and coffee at meetings when she was younger.
 Others experienced stereotyping because of the type of work they did.

 Equality Challenge Unit (2014) Equality in higher education: statistical report 2014.
 London